 Do you have an unsightly bare spot under your bird feeders?
 Most of us do, but there are options for making that area as pretty as the rest of your yard.
-Discover my 8 easy solutions for transforming the space under birdfeeders.
+Discover my eight easy solutions for transforming that bald spot under the feeder.

 Beautiful, elegant and intelligent, owls are also very efficient at reducing rodent populations.
 That makes them a gardener’s best friend.
 Learn how to attract these amazing birds to your backyard.